Doing Nothing Isn't Enough: Creighton community works to fight systemic racism

 A growing awareness of the institutional nature of racism, particularly among the governing majority, Whitt says, seems to be a defining characteristic of the current moment.
 For decades, he says, the mainstream conversation around racism has rarely moved beyond the level of individual attitudes and behaviors.

-Even before this summers nationwide Black Lives Matter protests, two faculty members in the College of Arts and Sciences were working on a tool to help their colleagues address issues of racial justice in the classroom.
+Even before this summer’s nationwide Black Lives Matter protests, two faculty members in Creighton’s College of Arts and Sciences were working on a tool to help their colleagues address issues of racial justice in the classroom.

 The University approached Kirby and McHendry about putting together a guide to covering racial justice issues in the classroom last fall.